Democrats pounce after Cohen admits lying about Trump Tower project in Russia

 Breaking News Emails

-WASHINGTON — Top Democrats on Thursday excoriated President Donald Trump after his former longtime personal attorney and fixer Michael Cohen pleaded guilty to lying to Congress about a project to build a Trump Tower in Moscow.
+WASHINGTON — Top Democrats on Thursday excoriated President Donald Trump after his former attorney Michael Cohen pleaded guilty to lying to Congress about efforts to build a Trump Tower in Moscow during the presidential campaign.

 Sen. Kirsten Gillibrand, D-N.Y., said there is a "culture of corruption" surrounding Trump and renewed calls to protect special counsel Robert Mueller, who brought the bombshell charges against Cohen on Thursday morning in Manhattan federal court as part of his investigation into Russian election meddling.